ntijoh-te4/jwt/backend/README.md

 # jwt-minimal-backend
-JWT example with a minimal Sinatra backend.
+JWT example with a minimal Sinatra backend and Vue frontend.